Robert A. Knox Professor

 - Email: firstname.lastname@example.org

 Dr. Simon has had extensive experience working in Africa and South Asia, particularly on issues including child survival, infectious diseases, and capacity strengthening.
 For the past seven years, he has been part of a core research team at the CGHD evaluating the social and economic impact of the HIV/AIDS epidemic while maintaining an active role in the center’s ongoing child survival research work.
-He serves as Principal Investigator (PI) of an applied research project on orphans and vulnerable children.
+He served as Principal Investigator (PI) of an applied research project on orphans and vulnerable children.
 He remains involved in the technical work on HIV economics and program evaluation studies.
 Dr. Simon teaches a master’s-level course on the history of the public health movement and advises doctoral students.

 Dr. Simon has been involved in applied child health research activities for 25 years, working in more than 20 developing countries.
 Before joining Boston University in 2001, Dr. Simon was a tenured Fellow of the Harvard Institute for International Development (HIID), and Director of the HIID Health Office.
 During his tenure at HIID, he was resident in Pakistan for two years as the regional advisor.
 He worked extensively on strengthening institutional and individual research capacity.